 Encouraging your child to talk about their anxiety can help them feel like they are not alone.
 If you notice that anxiety is becoming a problem, you should encourage your child to talk about their anxiety with you, a friend or family member.

 Talking through the situation can help your child cope and work through their big emotions.

-Fifth, Be patient – don’t rush in or try to fix it right away, but instead listen to them
+Don’t rush in or try to fix it their anxiety right away, but instead listen to them.

 As a parent, it is important to try and remain calm through the anxiety episode.
 This will communicate to your child that you are there for them no matter what.